looooris/drone_delivery/README.md

 ```
 sudo apt install colcon
 ```
-There are no python dependencies required for the project except those above.
-The drone_control_services package provides custom messages and servcies for use within the main drone_delivery package.
+There are no python dependencies required for the project aside from what is included in ROS, Webots and the interface above.
+The drone_control_services package provides custom messages and servcies for use within the main drone_delivery package but will be detected by ROS2 upon running `colcon build` and sourcing the `local_setup.bash` file.

 ## Run